-Since we are just a few weeks from Santa sliding down our chimneys, it’s time to start thinking about sending seasonal greetings to friends and family, and for us, that means creating our own cards and e-cards!
-Even if you aren’t a graphic designer, you can make fantastic looking cards in PowerPoint.
-Use our free hand drawn Holiday graphics (watch for the link and voucher code at the end of this article).
+Since we are just a few weeks from Santa sliding down our chimneys, it’s time to start thinking about sending seasonal greetings to friends and family, and for us, that means preparing gifts and adding our own cards and e-cards!
+Even if you aren’t a graphic designer, you can make fantastic-looking holiday cards in PowerPoint.

-We’ll show you how to make Holidays e-card in PowerPoint that you can quickly make and send to your clients, families or friends.
+We’ll show you how to make a greeting e-card in PowerPoint that you can quickly make and send to your clients, family, or friends.

 Making Your Own Holiday E-Card in a Few Minutes Using Only PowerPoint

-1. Choose a Nice Background for Your Slide
+1. Choose a Nice Creative Background for Your Slide

 2. Add Your Message and Holiday Wishes Overtop:

 To make the card prettier and more personal, apply some more original script font.
 For our e-card here I used Amatic font.
-(This font is totally free to get from FontSquirrel website).
+(This font is free to get from the FontSquirrel website).

 3. Additional Elements – Logo, Decorations

-If you’re sending the e-card to clients, potential clients, or would like to plug your business then you can add your logo and some decorations.
+If you’re sending the e-card to clients or would like to plug your business then you can add your logo and some decorations.
 Christmas trees, snowflakes, and other seasonal items are popular, but try not to overdo it.
 Keep your card simple and clean so they maintain a crisp, modern feel.
-Here are a few examples of cards I did using our creative hand written icons and shapes.
+Here are a few examples of cards I did use for our creative handwritten icons and shapes.

 4. Export the Card for Emailing or Sharing on Your Social Media

 Once you have the card looking just the way you’d like, you’ll need to export the slide as a picture.
 All you have to do for that is use PowerPoint’s ‘Save As’ function (shortcut F12 on PCs).
-I recommend to choose JPG bitmap image format as the output type:
+I recommend choosing JPG bitmap image format as the output type:

 See?
 It’s not that hard!
 It doesn’t matter if you’re sending cards to celebrate Christmas or another holiday during this busy time of year, the process won’t take long.
 Give it a try!

-Getting Free Hand Drawn Holiday Card PPT Icons
+Getting Hand Drawn Holiday Cards Icons & Visuals

 Want more resources for designing creative, effective presentations?
-Check out these posts:
+Check out these articles: